 - (a) Voting and petitions.
 Citizens on the electoral roll for the area have the right to vote and sign a petition to request a referendum for an elected mayor form of Constitution. - (b) Information.
-Citizens have the right to:- - attend meetings of the Council and its Committees except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private; - (ii) see reports and background papers and any records of decisions made by the Council and - (iii) inspect the Council's accounts and make their views known to the external auditor. - (c) Participation.
-Citizens have the right to participate in the Council's question time and contribute to investigations by the Review Committee. - (d) Complaints.
+Citizens have the right to:- - attend meetings of the Council and its Committees except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private; - (ii) attend meetings of the executive board when key decisions are being considered; - (iii) find out from the forward plan what key decisions will be taken by the executive board and when; - (iv) see reports and background papers and any records of decisions made by the Council; and - (v) inspect the Council's accounts and make their views known to the external auditor. - (c) Participation.
+Citizens have the right to participate in the Council's question time, to participate in discussion at Area Committees when acting as a Community Forum and to contribute to investigations by the Review Committee. - (d) Complaints.
 Citizens have the right to complain to:- - (i) the Council itself under its complaints scheme; - (ii) the Ombudsman after using the Council's own complaints scheme; - (iii) the Standards Board for England about a breach of the Councillor's Code of Conduct.